murphy-xq/survey-report-scrapr/README.md

 # survey-report-scrapr
 📄 ⛏ **Break data out of PDF prison**

-This walkthrough demonstrates how to:
+This [walkthrough](survey-report-scrapr.md) demonstrates how to:
 * scrape data from PDF tables
-* manage unwieldy header types
+* manage unwieldy header types using
 * tidy scraped data output
-* generalize those steps into a scraper function
+* abstract steps into a scraper function
-* iterate across multiple PDFs
+* iterate across multiple tables and PDFs